heridev/smsforall-rails-api/README.md

 rails db:create
 rails db:migrate
 ```
-4. Run the server in one tab, by copying, editing, and pasting in a new terminal.
+4. Run the server by copying, editing the default master receiver, and pasting in a new terminal.
 ```
 # your phone number in the form of symbol `+` international code + 10 digits of your phone
 # for instance, for México is 52